 Black Goose Chimney is Here to Help

-If you suspect an animal living in your chimney, give Black Goose Chimney a call.
+If you suspect an animal living in your chimney, give Black Goose Chimney a call for animal removal.
 Our technicians will come out and provide you with a full update of your situation, and let you know what options you may have.
 Please call our office at (757) 596-2298 or send us a message through our online form.

 Black Goose Chimney brings 21st-century technology to a century-old trade with extensive experience and state of the art tools.
 Our training and dedication to excellence makes Black Goose Chimney the company you want when credentials and quality count!

 All of our lead sweepers are nationally certified by the Chimney Safety Institute of America (CSIA) for chimney sweeping and Certified Dryer Exhaust Technicians [C-DET].
-We feel it is essential to continuously educate ourselves in this growing field, that is currently unregulated by the state.
+We feel it is essential to continuously educate ourselves in this growing field, that is currently unregulated by the state which includes animal removal.

 If you ever hear scratching, squeaking, or chirping around your fireplace you may have an animal stuck in your chimney.
 This is potentially dangerous for you and for the animal if not dealt with quickly.
 Animals may have nests in your chimney that can quickly alight and cause a fire in your flue.
 For this reason and the safety of the animal, they must be removed as quickly and humanely as possible.
 At Black Goose we use care and precision when we are removing animals from your chimney.